Nothing captures the experience like this video shot by Hasbro and hosted here on Frank Diorio’s Youtube channel

 When I am not helping out workshop attendees or running a master class my job is to build some of the larger set pieces.
 They don’t look as good as they would if I had spent weeks on them at home but they are pretty great for quick builds on a convention floor in a few days in the little spare time we have.
 Scott and Mark helped out big time on the tower with some assembly and the awesome details like the railing and nosecone structure.

 On Friday I had to leave the main convention floor for my Action Figure Customizing Panel.
 I ran one the first one ever at Celebration VI along with Dayton Allen (Sithfire) and LE Spry (Sprywalker).
 This time around the convention wanted to keep the panels smaller so I hosted solo but included the work of many great customizers.
-More on the panel can be found on the link below.
+More on the panel can be found on the linked image below.

 A new first for us at the show this time was the addition of Master Classes.
 I ran small workshops 3-4 times a day for about dozen people.
 We went through the basics of how to take apart a figure, how to customize, sculpt, paint, etc. The classes were generously sponsored by Aves and Sculpey who donated tons of material to use in the class and to give away as gifts.
 More on the classes can be found on the linked image below.

 One of the main highlights of the convention each year for us is the toy give away.
 Each builder usually gets a figure or two.
 But we always have a raffle for the big ticket items like ships and vehicles.
 The raffle is only open to kids who built something at the workshop.
 It is a borderline chaos some years but seeing the kids light up with excitement makes it all worthwhile.